kpraneet/CSCI-599-DL/README.md

 # CSCI-599-DL
 CSCI 599 Deep Learning Project

-All the code for the project.
+This is the branch for Subhasree Sengupta.

-Some changes by Khyati